Gary Allen (gridiron football): Early life

 Because of the field conditions at Aloha Stadium, he suffered from turf toe injuries in his last two years.
 As a junior, he had a down season with 884 rushing yards, 2 rushing touchdowns, 26 receptions for 257 yards and one touchdown.

 As a senior, he recorded 1,006 rushing yards (five 100-yard rushing games), including 189 yards against San Diego State University.
 He helped the team accomplish a 9-2 record and their first in season top-20 Associated Press ranking.

-He finished his college career as the school's all-time rushing leader (3,451 yards) and is considered to be one of its greatest football players.
+Allen finished his college career as the school's all-time rushing leader (3,451 yards) and is considered to be one of its greatest football players.
 At the time he also set 20 school records including: 4,558 career all-purpose yards, career rushing attempts (647), career 100-yard games (15), 1,000-yard rushing seasons (2), career receiving yards for a running back (895 yards), career receptions for a running back (73), career touchdowns (19) and single-game rushing yards (247).

-In 1988, he was inducted into the University of Hawaii ring of honor.
+In 1998, he was inducted into the University of Hawaii ring of honor.

 Professional career

 Houston Oilers

-Allen was selected by the Houston Oilers in the sixth round (148th overall) of the 1982 NFL Draft, after dropping due to concerns about his short stature.
+Allen was selected by the Houston Oilers in the sixth round (148th overall) of the 1982 NFL draft, after dropping due to concerns about his short stature.
 He played in 8 games returning punts and kickoffs.
 On September 8, 1983, he was waived to make room for running back Vagas Ferguson.

 Dallas Cowboys

 On September 29, 1983, he was signed as a free agent by the Dallas Cowboys to replace an injured Chuck McSwain.
 He played only on special teams, returning punts and kickoffs.
 Against the Kansas City Chiefs, he returned a punt for a 68-yard touchdown.
 He also fumbled a punt that was the turning point in the wild card playoff loss against the Los Angeles Rams.

 The next year, he led the team in kickoff returns with a 20.2-yard average, ranked fifth in the NFL in punt return yards (446 yards), tenth in kickoff return yards (666 yards) and tied a team record with 54 punt returns.
-In 1985, the team tried unsuccessfully to convert him into a wide receiver and was released on August 16.
+In 1985, the team tried unsuccessfully to convert him into a wide receiver, and he was released on August 16.